d-matsui/django-tutorial/README.md

-# django-tutorial
+* django-tutorial

-This is a Django-tutorial for daiki.
+This is a Django-tutorial.
 https://docs.djangoproject.com/ja/2.1/intro/

 Let's have fun!

+** tips

 - create project